netdev01/rv-overnights/docs/additional-nights-available.md

 - **selectedDate** (string): The starting date for additional nights in YYYY-MM-DD format
 - **additionalNights** (number): The number of additional nights to check for availability (integer)
+- **isChangeRequest** (boolean): Whether this is a change request for existing booking (true/false).
+If true, the function will automatically identify and exclude the original booking dates from conflict checking using the selectedDate to match the booking's checkIn date
-- **booking** (array): List of existing booking dates in YYYY-MM-DD format
+- **allBookings** (array): List of existing future booking ranges, each as an object with `checkIn` and `checkout` properties (YYYY-MM-DD format)
-- **userBooking** (array): List of dates already booked by the current user in YYYY-MM-DD format
+- **userBooking** (array): List of current user's future booking ranges, each as an object with `checkIn` and `checkout` properties (YYYY-MM-DD format)
 - **daysAvailableToHost** (array): List of days of the week when hosting is available (e.g., ["Monday", "Tuesday", "Wednesday"])
 - **futureDays** (number): Maximum number of days in the future that can be booked (integer)
 - **sameDayBooking** (boolean): Whether same-day bookings are allowed (true/false)
 - **daysInAdvance** (number): Minimum number of days required in advance for booking (integer)
-- **isChangeRequest** (boolean): Whether this is a change request for existing booking (true/false).
-If true, user's existing bookings won't conflict with the requested dates

 ## Output

 Returns a JSON object with:
 - **status** (boolean): `true` if all additional nights are available, `false` otherwise
 - **errorMessage** (string): Description of why the booking is not available (empty string if status is true)

+**Note**: The JSON object return format `{status, errorMessage}` is a requirement for Bubble.io Toolbox's Server Script action.

 ## Business Logic